FulyaDemirkan/MovieDatabase/README.md

 This application requires Oracle JDK8 (Windows) or OpenJDK+OpenJFX (Linux).

 ## Installation ##
 No installation is required.
-But users must also have proper database.
+But users must also have a proper database on MySQL server.
+(Not provided in this project)

-## How to Run ##
-java -jar MovieDB.jar

 ## Technologies Used ##
 Java, JavaFX, MySQL